 Sore Achilles After Running?
 Causes & Treatment

 Have you ever finished a run, only to be met with a burning, tight sensation in your lower calve?
 You’re likely wondering, “Why is more Achilles sore after running?”.
 The good news is, you’re not alone.

 Achilles discomfort and pain during and after a run is relatively common.
 Whether you’re a novice runner, an avid ParkRun-er, or an experienced marathoner, you’re likely going to experience a sore Achilles running, or after running, at one stage of your running career.

-NQ Physio Solutions are North Queensland’s leading sports physiotherapy team.
+NQ Physio Solutions are North Queensland’s leading physiotherapy team.
 Within our clinic, we see and treat sporting and running injuries every day – the Achilles tendon is one of the most common problem areas for those who practice activities impacting the lower legs, like running.
 With our expertise and daily dealings with such injuries, we’re well-positioned to answer your questions surrounding Achilles pain from running.
-Within this article, we’re going to outline why your Achilles might be sore after running, how to manage Achilles pain, and how you can prevent this pain from occurring in the future.
+Within this article, we’re going to outline why your Achilles might be sore after running, how to manage Achilles inflammation, and how you can prevent this pain from occurring in the future.

 Why Is My Achilles Sore After Running?

-Achilles pain during or after running is likely due to an overload type injury known as Achilles Tendinopathy (sometimes otherwise referred to as Achilles Tendonitis or Achilles tendinitis).
-Achilles tendinopathy is an overuse injury of the tendon that connects the calf muscle at the back of the lower leg, to the heel bone (your calcaneum).
+Achilles pain during or after running is likely due to overload of the Achillies tendonAchilles tendinopathy is an overuse injury of the tendon that connects the calf muscle at the back of the lower leg, to the heel bone (your Achilles).

-Achilles Tendinopathy is not isolated as a running injury – it is common in tennis and basketball players too.
+Achilles Tendinopathyis not isolated as a running injury – it is common in tennis and basketball players too.

 Sore Achilles After Running – Should I Be Worried?

 If you are experiencing a sore Achilles after running, it’s important that you listen to your body and do not continue to run if the pain is bad and more than a mild discomfort.
-Over time the tendon structure may alter, losing elasticity and making the tissue less tolerant of load, stretching and compression.
+Over time, the tendon can become less flexible and less tolerant of load.If the affected Achilles continues to be put under stress, over time it can form microtears which may eventually lead to rupture, causing a serious Achilles heel injury.

-Treating an Achilles Tendinopathy
+Treating an Achilles Injury

-• Taping to unload the tendon
+- Taping to unload the tendon

 Learn More About Achilles Pain with NQ Physio